Variable-speed, Variable-volume Fan and MotorComponent

 Measurement Strategy

-The measurement strategy for a variable-speed fan and its motor is to measure power draw of the fan motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect average hourly motor speed and associated controlling variable (OAT, WBT).
-Measurement points are generically represented in Figure 1.
+The measurement strategy for a variable-speed fan and its motor is to measure power draw of the fan motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect average hourly motor speed and associated controlling variable (OAT, Wet-bulb temperature).
+Measurement locations are generically represented in Figure 1.

 Measurement Equipment